| | |

 these transforming influences, you are proving daily what is that good and acceptable and

 perfect will of God.
+Let such

 as have laid their all upon the altar of sacrifice continually bear in mind that, while